Qatar Media Corporation Chairman Meets US Ambassador

-DOHA: Chairman of Qatar Media Corporation HE Sheikh Hamad bin Thamer Al Thani met here on Wednesday with U.S. Ambassador to Qatar HE Dana Shell Smith.
+Doha, Qatar: Chairman of Qatar Media Corporation (QMC) HE Sheikh Hamad bin Thamer Al-Thani met Tuesday with Ambassador of the United States to the State of Qatar HE Timmy Davis.

-Talks during the meeting dealt with relations between the two countries and ways of enhancing them in various fields, particularly in the areas of media.
-(QNA)
+During the meeting, they discussed media relations between the two countries and ways to support and develop them.

 Legal Disclaimer: